 An Email Marketer may reason: These are my subscribers who believe our content is valuable, why would anyone want to leave.
 Besides I need to keep the subscribers number up for ROI purposes.

 Acceptable Action: Make the option to unsubscribe simple to do; if your recipient wants to leave, they will take the time to scan your email, find the link and be removed from your mailing list.
-You decide how they leave your unsubscribe center annoyed or satisfied.
+You decide how they leave the unsubscribe center, annoyed or satisfied.

-Of course, there’s more examples; mailing too often, not including a call to action, duplicate emails, not testing before sending.
+Of course, there are more examples; mailing too often, not including a call to action, duplicate emails, not testing before sending.
 I know you can think of several examples.
 Feel free to share them here.